jorgecontrerasostos/jorgecontrerasostos/README.md

 hi! i'm Jorge
 =======================================================================================================================================

-data analyst in progress with a passion for data, machine learning and baseball.
+data engineer with a passion for data, machine learning and baseball.

 when i'm not working, you can find me watching the Boston Red Sox.